 The Bryn Mawr history of self-governance promotes students as leaders for extracurricular activities and organizations, and this tradition is evident in the prehealth community.
 Undergraduates direct several clubs related to the health professions and career exploration in medicine.
 In recent years prehealth students have been instrumental in organizing volunteers for hospice programs and visitors for nursing home residents and inpatient hospital units.

-The Prehealth Club is for all students interested in careers in the health professions.
-Activities that the Prehealth Club has held in recent years include student panels to discuss summer internships, fundraisers for the American Cancer Society and talks by outside speakers who work in the medical field.
-There is no official procedure for joining the prehealth club; if the club plans an even that interests you, you are welcome to participate.
-The prehealth club announces their events over the Prehealth list serv and through their Facebook group, so be sure to sign up for these email announcements.
+The Prehealth Society is for all students interested in careers in the health professions.
+Activities that the Prehealth Society has held in recent years include student panels to discuss summer internships, fundraisers for the American Cancer Society and talks by outside speakers who work in the medical field.
+There is no official procedure for joining the Prehealth Society; if the organization plans an even that interests you, you are welcome to participate.
+The Prehealth Society announces their events over the prehealth list serv and through their Facebook group, so be sure to sign up for these email announcements.

 Focus groups are informal student clubs that spend some time over the academic year looking at a specific areas of medicine or health care that is of interest to its members.
 Bryn Mawr undergraduates and postbaccalaureate premedical students participate in focus groups and co-lead them.
 Focus groups are a great opportunity for the various premedical students to get together with like-minded peers to share perspectives and expertise.